sensoworks/docs/docs/add-ons/what-why-when.md

 But how do you actually prepare a tunnel to be monitored for deformations.

-We can use a FS22 Industrial BraggMETER (picture 1) and wire the entire tunnel with the fibre cable (picture 2) and strain sensors (picture 3).
+We can use a FS22 Industrial BraggMETER (picture 1) and wire the entire tunnel with the Fiber-optic cable (picture 2) and strain sensors (picture 3).